yogawanadityapratama/yogawanadityapratama/README.md

 </picture>

 <h1>Hi, there 👋</h1>
-<p>Hi all, my name is Yogawan, but you can call me Tama.
+<p>My name is Yogawan, but you can call me Tama.
 I am a Frontend web developer.
 Learned web programming since middle school.
 Favorite frameworks are ReactJS, Angular, and Vue.js, I'm also learning php and laravel recently, and I hate Python.</p>

 <h5>my special ability</h5>